tonymm81/table_project/README.md

 ## version 120
 - I notice, that measure table function is causing errors because main:program_ver115 is the place where I set the gpio.
 This cause errors when I try to measure the table level from pythonserver.py.
 But get request is working fine and post request in pythonserver works almoust fine with several errors so lets continue the developing :)

+## version 121
+- Now we are cleaning the gpio handilng to one place and this how we can cann measure_table function without parameters, because from python server it causes error, when the gpio is defined in different part of program.

+- Remember to updae the pythonserver.py to rasbian

+- Now react native controls the devices correctly.
+Remember to commented out the logger codes.

+### plan
+- Perhaps i should add the timer and another needed stuff to json, if I want to adjust the lamp and sockets timer settings.